 MEET TRACI GREENE Creative Director

-Traci Greene is the President and Founder of Culture Arts Initiative, Inc. (formerly the Lab Performing Arts Initiative Inc., which is a 501c3 non-profit organization designed to enrich the lives of young people through the performing arts.
+Traci Greene is the President and Founder of Culture Arts Initiative, Inc. (formerly the Lab Performing Arts Initiative, Inc.), which is a 501c3 non-profit arts organization designed to enrich the lives of young people through the performing arts.
 Greene began her classical ballet training in Chicago, Illinois, at the age of six under the direction of Madame Elizabeth Boitsov of the Bolshoi Ballet.
 She continued her dance training in high school and became an NAACP Act-So Awards medalist in dance.
 After graduating from college, Greene continued her performing arts studies in Los Angeles and New York City at some of the nation’s top dance institutions.
 In Los Angeles, Greene landed two leading roles in the Los Angeles production of The Chocolate Nutcracker, which starred a young Misty Copeland and was choreographed, directed, and co-starred Debbie Allen.

-In 2013, she founded the Lab Performing Arts Initiative, (now called Culture Arts Initiative, Inc.) a 501(c)3 non-profit organization designed to enrich the lives of young people who are under-represented in the dance world due to affordability, availability, or lack of exposure.
-In 2015 and 2016 the Lab Performing Arts Initiative provided scholarships to eight Houston area youth to train in New York City at the highly acclaimed Dance Theater of Harlem and Alvin Ailey American Dance Center.
+In 2013, she founded the Lab Performing Arts Initiative, (now called Culture Arts Initiative, Inc.) a 501(c)3 non-profit organization designed to enrich the lives of young people who are under-represented in the dance world due to affordability, availability, or lack of exposure to the arts.
+In 2015 and 2016 the Lab Performing Arts Initiative, Inc. provided scholarships to eight Houston area youth to train in New York City at the highly acclaimed Dance Theater of Harlem and Alvin Ailey American Dance Center.

-Through the Lab Performing Arts Initiative’s outreach and scholarship programs, many of its students have been accepted to some of the most prestigious dance programs in America including, the American Ballet Theater’s Summer Intensive, Alvin Ailey American Dance Center’s Summer Intensive, the Joffrey Ballet Summer Intensive, Debbie Allen Dance Academy’s Summer Intensive, the Dance Theatre of Harlem’s Summer Intensive, Complexions Contemporary Ballet, New York City Dance Alliance, and the Radio City Rockettes Summer Intensive programs.
+Culture Arts Initiative’s outreach and scholarship programs, have helped many young dancers gain the opportunity to train at some of America’s most prestigious dance institutions including, the American Ballet Theater, Alvin Ailey American Dance Center, the Joffrey Ballet, Debbie Allen Dance Academy, the Dance Theatre of Harlem, Complexions Contemporary Ballet, New York City Dance Alliance, Texas Ballet Theatre, and the Radio City Rockettes Summer Intensive programs.
 Additionally it has provided scholarships to attend undergraduate dance programs at the University of Texas at Austin, Alabama State University, and the Juilliard School.